 The importance of diversification

 As Vanguard highlights in their report, the data shows the importance of diversifying investments to help reduce volatility and receive more consistent returns.
 All of the asset classes surveyed had periods where they outperformed each other, and periods where they under-performed.
 Recessions, disasters and wars can strike without warning, sending particular markets plummeting.
+Although, they will likely recover over time if your portfolio is too exposed it can lead to significant setbacks.

 → Related article: Which ETFs Have the Highest Return on Investment?